BotBlake/jellybench_py/README.md

 ### Software Requirements

-jellybench-py is built as a python module via poetry.
+jellybench_py is built as a python module via poetry.
 Therefore you need to have at least python 3.11.2 and poetry installed on your system. poetry is installed via pipx using: `pipx install poetry` If you do not have pipx installed, follow the [official install guide](https://pipx.pypa.io/stable/installation/)

-### Installing jellybench-py
+### Installing jellybench_py

-1. Clone the GitHub Repository `git clone https://github.com/BotBlake/jellybench-py`
+1. Clone the GitHub Repository `git clone https://github.com/BotBlake/jellybench_py`
-2. Go into the jellybench-py Folder `cd jellybench-py`
+2. Go into the jellybench_py Folder `cd jellybench_py`
 3. Switch to the development branch `git switch develop`
 4. Open the venv shell `poetry shell`
 5. Install Dependencies `poetry install`
 _(To exit the Shell: `exit`)_

 > [!IMPORTANT]
 > Since the state of the software often Changes, you might have to do some "additional steps" to ensure its running correctly.
-They are explained down below in the [additional Steps](https://github.com/BotBlake/jellybench-py?tab=readme-ov-file#additional-steps) section.
+They are explained down below in the [additional Steps](https://github.com/BotBlake/jellybench_py?tab=readme-ov-file#additional-steps) section.

-### Running jellybench-py
+### Running jellybench_py

 1. open the poetry shell `poetry shell`
 2. run the script `jellybench`